pupilfirst/wd301-scripts/react-app-state/changing-context/README.md

 }
 ```

-Next, I'll update the App.css file, and add the default background and text color for dark mode:
+Next, I'll update the `src/index.css` file, and add the default background and text color for dark mode:
 ```css
 .dark {
   @apply bg-slate-800 text-zinc-50;